deeenes/bioinfo-tools/README.md

 -   On some Linux distributions and Mac OS X still Python 2 is the default.
     Sometimes the `python` command in the shell is a link to either `python2` or `python3`.
 Same stands for `pip`/`pip2`/`pip3`.
-Check your system and be aware where is your `python` and `pip` exacutable and where is the `site-packages` or `dist-packages` directory (where the modules install).
+Check your system and be aware where are your `python` and `pip` exacutables and where is the `site-packages` or `dist-packages` directory (where the modules install).
 -   Always know which Python distribution you use and where do you install